 Gated content is also appropriate for instructional or confidential customer information.

-Be selective, Strong urges.
+Be selective.
 Well-written white papers and reports with genuine insights that are created in collaboration with well-known subject matter experts or executives are often good candidates for registration pages.
 Case studies and infographics should be freely accessible.
 “If these types of items are gated, you both lose visibility and create an influx of ‘leads’ that overwhelms the sales team and leaves them chasing their tail,” he warns.

 Bottom Line: Although many marketers believe gated content offers an effective technique for gathering qualified leads, others argue that requiring forms blocks both people and search engines from valuable content.
 Most website visitors detest filling out forms and releasing their contact information.
 The best strategy is to limit gated content to a small number of high-quality white papers and research reports.